top of page

 1:15 pm

 Besides the obvious one, a great reason to visit a museum with free admission is that you don't feel economically compelled to stay for any longer than required.
 If you were to pay say $30, no matter how pedestrian the art, you'd feel a need to linger to get your money's worth.
-Therefore at The Broad, I felt no compunction to dawdle and moved though the joint at a sprightly pace.
+Therefore at The Broad, I felt no compunction to dawdle and moved through the joint at a sprightly pace.

 You still need to get a timed ticket online, which I got as I stood outside moments before entering the $130 million building.
 I would think this was required to limit the number of art admirers at any one time.
 The thing was, the place was so packed with people and filled with din, that it made admiring quite difficult.